stevengoldberg/juno106/README.md

 # System Requirements

 Minimum window size of 1024x768.
-Please use an updated version of **Google Chrome**.
+Please use an updated version of [Google Chrome](https://www.google.com/chrome/browser/desktop/).

 # How to play

 106.js is best played with a MIDI keyboard.
-See the next section for MIDI setup instructions.
+See [the next section](http://github.com/stevengoldberg/juno106/blob/master/README.md#midi) for MIDI setup instructions.
 Notes can also be played with a computer keyboard, or by clicking the keys with a mouse.
 Like the original hardware synthesizer, the 106.js can play up to 6 notes at a time.

 Please note that due to a phenomenon known as [keyboard ghosting](http://www.microsoft.com/appliedsciences/antighostingexplained.mspx), certain simultaneous combnations of more than 2 keys will not register when held on the computer keyboard.
 This is a limitation of computer keyboard hardware, and not with 106.js.